SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 		}
 	}

 In the implementation of *loadFromConfiguration* all chat messages are retrieved from the configuration map, the corresponding controller functions are looked up and actions for each chat message are created and associated with these functions.
-The actions are registered for the "Drive" mode, thereby assuring, that chat messages will only be available when this mode is active.
+The actions are registered for the "Chat" mode, thereby assuring, that chat messages will only be available when this mode is active.

 The *ACCPlugin* is aware of "Assetto Corsa Competizione", as you can see by the implementation of the *runningSimulator* method above.
-Since "Assetto Corsa Competizione" might also be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) as a required simulator for this plugin, the "Drive" mode will only be active, i.e. available, when Assetto Corsa Competizione is running.
-As a convinience function, the implmentation of the *simulatorStartup* method  will automatically switch to "Drive" mode, when ACC has been started, thereby making the chat messages available on the hardware controller buttons.
+Since "Assetto Corsa Competizione" might also be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) as a required simulator for this plugin, the "Chat" mode will only be active, i.e. available, when Assetto Corsa Competizione is running.
+As a convinience function, the implmentation of the *simulatorStartup* method  will automatically switch to "Chat" mode, when ACC has been started, thereby making the chat messages available on the hardware controller buttons.

 Note: With the introduction of Release 2.0, the *ACC* plugin is much more capable.
 The above example shows only a fraction of the functionality of this plugin for didactical reasons.